Mierdin/blog/content/about.md

 - Being a Dad
 - Systems Software Development (primarily Go and Rust).
 - Infrastructure Automation (especially Cloud and Networking))
-- Graphics Programming (primarily Vulkan, but learning others)
+- Graphics Programming (e.g. Vulkan)

 ## Open Source

-I still regularly contribute to Open Source projects, so [my profile](https://github.com/mierdin/) will offer some good insight into many of the things I've worked on.
+I still regularly contribute to Open Source projects, so [my GitHub profile](https://github.com/mierdin/) will offer some good insight into many of the things I've worked on.
 Some highlights:

 - I created and help maintain the [Antidote project](https://antidoteproject.readthedocs.io/en/latest/), which powers [NRE Labs](https://nrelabs.io)
 - I worked as a core developer on the [StackStorm event-driven automation project](https://github.com/StackStorm/st2) for a few years, and still contribute when I find the time.